Sugarcane is an easy perennial grass to grow and take care of. It doesn't need a lot of water and can do well in containers.

 A flowering sugarcane means an old cane and it may have lost most of the sugary juice inside.

 So for the juice, people usually harvest these canes before they flower and produce seeds.
 But for propagating, the top shoot of a flowered sugarcane plant is still usable.

 You can find whole stalks of sugarcane for sale at some Asian or Latin American supermarkets.
 They're about $3-5 per each 8ft long stalk.
 You don't need a lot to get started.
 Four or five 4-inch (10 cm) sections would be good enough.

 If you live somewhere near Houston TX, try JRN2 Nursery or HEB.
-They have cuttings ans stalks of live sugarcane for sale.
+They have cuttings and stalks of live sugarcane for sale.
 Try scouring your local farmers' markets as well.
-It shouldn't be very hard to find.
+They may also have some.

 If none of that works, you may just order them online.
 Aloha Tropicals is one place.
-It's about $10+ per small rooted plant.
+It's about $10+ for a small rooted plant.

 One important thing when getting your sugarcane cuttings is to look for the buds.
 These are the little sprouting eyes along both sides of the stem.
 From here, new sugarcane stalks will shoot out.

 In some place, they freeze the sugarcane for a longer shelf-life.
 Unfortunately, these buds won't be viable any more for propagating.